 Maintenance of Financial Aid Records

-Research College of Nursing maintains all individual financial aid records in accordance with applicable Federal laws.
+The College maintains all individual financial aid records in accordance with applicable Federal laws.